simonmichael/hledger/site/download.md

 ## C. I want to build the development version

-The [dev version](https://github.com/simonmichael/hledger/commits/master) includes not-yet-released features and is stable enough for daily use.
+The latest [master branch](https://github.com/simonmichael/hledger/commits/master) includes not-yet-released features and is stable enough for daily use.

 1. **Install [`stack`](http://haskell-lang.org/get-started) and [git](https://en.wikipedia.org/wiki/Git)**
    (see notes in B above)